 - Naguib Sawiris, Philanthropist, Global Investor, Patron of BPUR, Egypt

-- Jim Shannon MP, Chair of the UK All-Party Parliamentary Group for FoRB, UK
+- Jim Shannon MP, Chair of the All-Party Parliamentary Group for FoRB, UK

-- Sir Liam Fox, Chair, Abraham Accords Prosperity Group, Former Defence Minister, UK
+- Sir Liam Fox, Chair of Abraham Accords Prosperity Group, Former Defence Minister, UK

-- Archbishop Angaelos, Papal Legate to UK & Founder/Director of Refcemi, UK-Egypt
+- Archbishop Angaelos, Papal Legate to the UK, Founder/Director of Refcemi, UK-Egypt

 - Archbishop Malkhaz Songulashvili, Metropolitan Bishop of Tbilisi, Georgia